 Succulent Care and Feeding

-Succulents are considered low-care plants, but don't confuse that with no-care.
-Like all other plants, succulents have needs that you must meet if you want them to keep looking healthy and vibrant.
-When a plant droops, consider each item on the list and make sure the care you are offering meets your succulent's needs.
+Succulents are low-care plants, but don't confuse that with no-care.
+Like all other plants, succulents have specific needs.
+Meeting those needs keeps the succulent looking healthy and vibrant.
+When a plant droops, take a look at the different needs to make sure you're giving it proper care.

-If your succulent droops or shrivels, irrigation may be the problem.
+If your succulent droops, puckers, shrivels or changes color, irrigation may be the problem.
 Watering too much contributes to rot diseases.
 Too little water can put the plant into survival mode and prevent flowering.
 The symptoms often look similar whether you give the plant too much or too little water.
 An overwatered succulent often feels mushy and might fall apart as it rots and breaks down.
 Underwatered succulents tend to dry out and turn brown.

-Succulents have the reputation for drought tolerance because they store up water, but that doesn't mean they can bake all summer long without a drop to drink.
-While succulents are growing -- think late spring through fall -- you need to provide them with adequate water.
-"Adequate" is different depending on sun exposure and planting location.
+Succulents have the reputation for drought tolerance because they store water, but that doesn't mean they can bake all summer long without a drop to drink.
+While succulents are growing from late spring through fall, they need adequate water.
+The exact amount depends on sun exposure and planting location.
 A potted succulent in full sun needs a deep, daily drink, but irrigation once or twice a week is sufficient for a plant with roots in the ground in partial shade.
 Reduce irrigation in winter, watering thoroughly but infrequently, just enough to keep the plants from shriveling up.

 If your succulent looks thin and stretched out, it may be getting too little light.
 The color may also fade.
 Succulents need light to thrive.
-A succulent may stay alive in constant shade but it will stretch out toward a light source to such an extent that it looks drawn.
+Many succulents can stay alive in constant shade, but the plant often starts to stretch toward a light source to the point that it looks drawn.
 Move the plant to a location with more light if it's planted in a pot.
 If it's in the ground, trim overhanging tree branches to let in the light.

-Planted in soil that retains water, succulents quickly decline.
-Some species, like cobweb houseleek (Sempervivum arachnoideum) that thrives in USDA zones 5 through 8 is particularly sensitive to poorly draining soil.
-To increase drainage, add coarse matter like lava rock, sand or perlite so excess water drains away rapidly.
+Succulents planted in soil that retains water decline quickly.
+Some species, like cobweb houseleek that thrives in USDA zones 5 through 8, are particularly sensitive to poorly draining soil.
+To increase drainage, add coarse matter like lava rock, sand or perlite to the soil, so excess water drains away rapidly.